 The lawyer, Mohammad Mostafaei, a well-known human rights activist, has been representing Sakineh Mohammadi-Ashtiani, a 43-year-old mother of two sentenced by an Iranian judge to death by stoning after she was found guilty of adultery.

-since fleeing Iran, Mostafaei told RFE/RL that he was summoned to Tehran's Evin prison on July 24 for questioning by public prosecutor Shahid Moghdas.
+In his first interview since fleeing Iran, Mostafaei told RFE/RL that he was summoned to Tehran's Evin prison on July 24 for questioning by public prosecutor Shahid Moghdas.
 The questions about his legal activities focused on why he helps juvenile offenders who have been sentenced to death, and why he offers his services as a lawyer free in certain cases.
 The questioning in these intimidating surroundings lasted three hours, after which Mostafaei was told he could go.

 But on arrival at his office later that same day, he says he was told that people had already been there to arrest him.
 Later he received word that his wife Fereshteh and her brother had been arrested, and he resolved then never to surrender voluntarily to the authorities.

 "After several days [officials] made it clear that they were holding my wife and [her brother] as hostages and that, until I gave myself up, they wouldn't let them go," Mostafaei said.
 "I decided to leave Iran, and since I knew that I would be prevented from doing so, I crossed the border into Turkey and made it to the city of Van."